dalmolingroup/euryale/docs/usage.md

      ```nextflow
      process {
          withName: PANGOLIN {
-             conda = 'bioconda::pangolin=3.0.5'
+             conda = 'bioconda::kraken2=2.1.3'
          }
      }
      ```

-> **NB:** If you wish to periodically update individual tool-specific results (e.g. Pangolin) generated by the pipeline then you must ensure to keep the `work/` directory otherwise the `-resume` ability of the pipeline will be compromised and it will restart from scratch.
+> **NB:** If you wish to periodically update individual tool-specific results (e.g. Kraken2) generated by the pipeline then you must ensure to keep the `work/` directory otherwise the `-resume` ability of the pipeline will be compromised and it will restart from scratch.

 ## Running in the background